-Landed home cooling fading: condenser choked with leaf litter
+Landed home cooling fading: condenser caked with dust

-Cooling faded slowly over a few months.
-The previous contractor blamed a worn compressor and quoted a replacement.
-But the outdoor unit sat beside a row of trees, and the answer turned out to be cheaper than a new compressor.
+Cooling faded slowly over a few months, a pattern that often points at a worn compressor.
+But renovation work had started next door, and the answer turned out to be cheaper than a new compressor.

 Case summary